darbinreyes/subparprogrammer/C/KnR/knr_C_review.md

-/Users/darbinreyes/Documents/Docs/Books/Computing/Programming-Languages/C/The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie.pdf
+# /Users/darbinreyes/Documents/Docs/Books/Computing/Programming-Languages/C/The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie.pdf

-/Users/darbinreyes/dev/private_dev/coding_interviews/goTenna/python3tutorial/c_review_ll.c

-next: pg.
-12 "The type int means …"

-next: pg.
-15 "1.3 The for statement”

-next: pg.
-17 "1.4 Symbolic Constants”

-pg.
+## pg.
 19

 assignment “=“ has lower precedence than relational operators like “!=", hence need for parenthesis.

-// next: pg.
-22. "Every time the program encounters …"

-// next: pg.
-25. 1.7 Functions

-// 1.8 Arguments - Call by Value
+## 1.8 Arguments - Call by Value

-// 1.9 Character Arrays
+## 1.9 Character Arrays

 array arguments to a function are treated as pointers inside the function. note the style of comments and pseudo code used by K&R.

-// 1.10 External Variables and Scope
+## 1.10 External Variables and Scope

 local variables in functions are called automatics variables. must be explicitly initialized. vs.